7awraaa/COMP472_AI/README.md

 *variant2_model.py*: This script contains the second variant of the main model which differs by the kernel size.
 In this model, the kernel size upgrades from 3 to 5, and the padding from 1 to 2.
 It generates a path file once the model is done training (path_variant2.pth).

+*Plot_Convolutional_Layers.py*: This script generates a graph to visualize the convolutional layers of the main model (best performance).

 *Notes*: Each emotion has a total of 503 images as there is a picture of each teammate for each emotion.

 **To execute the code**